-Therefore, make sure that f(XIN) is at least on 500 kHz during an A-D conversion.
+Therefore, make sure that f(XIN) in the middle/high-speed mode is at least on 500 kHz during an A-D conversion.

-Do not execute the STP or WIT instruction during an A-D conver-
+Do not execute the STP instruction or the WIT instruction during an A-D conversion.

 Instruction Execution Time